yangshun/tech-interview-handbook/contents/during-coding-interview.md

 - What are some extreme cases of the input?
 - Can I destroy the original array/graph/data structure?
 - How is the input stored?
 If you are given a dictionary of words, is it a list of strings or a Trie?
+- If the input appears to be sorted, clarify if that is expected

 After you have sufficiently clarified the scope and intention of the problem, explain your high level approach to the interviewer even if it is a naive solution.
 If you are stuck, consider various approaches and explain out loud why it will/will not work.
 Sometimes your interviewer might drop hints and lead you towards the right path.